PedroMagar/MISA-I/README.md

 ### Development: Current missing
 Currently there is a feeling of missing some functionalities, like:
 - Reading (branch) and writing a single bit of a register (flag).
-- Vector operations (even without multiply).
 - Flags: Can be used to read the processor current operation mode without going to management mode.
-- JAL: Jump and Link could be not destructive, in this case would be possible to swap with SMEM and change SMEM behavior to be based on register file location.
+- JAL: Jump and Link could be not destructive, in this case it would be possible to swap with SMEM and change SMEM behavior to be based on register file location.

 There are also some operations that have some high overhead due to the architecture: